Miss Universe Canada: Miss Universe Canada

-Note: Sahar Biniaz did not compete at Miss Universe 2012 due to a foot injury.

 Miss International Canada

 The following is a list of all Miss International Canada titleholders in under Beauties of Canada or Miss Universe Canada since 2003.

-Miss Canada 1952–2002
+Miss Canada 1952—2002

 1993–2002

 The Canadian Search Miss Universe or Miss Canadian Universe was hosted by Chan International Models of Edmonton until 2002.
 While the 2002 event was held in August 2001 in Toronto, all previous events from 1993 to 2001 were held in Edmonton.

-1979–1992
+1979—1992

 The Miss Canada pageant obtained the franchise for the Miss Universe Pageant in 1978, when that year's first runner-up, Andrea Leslie Eng, competed internationally.
 From 1979 to the final contest, the winners of Miss Canada went on to compete.
 Miss Canada 1982, Karen Baldwin, being the only Miss Canada to also win Miss Universe.
 The show was popular in the 1970s, with up to 5 million viewers, but declined in the 1980s, until the franchise holders, Cleo Productions, closed in early 1992.
 Producers of the show cited mounting production costs, as the reason for cancellation.
 The last winner was Miss Canada 1992, Nicole Dunsdon, from Summerland, British Columbia, a speech pathology student at the University of Alberta.